AzureCR/notation-ado-task/docs/sign-images-pipeline.md

 - Choose **Service Principle** in the **Authentication Type** and enter the Service Principal details including your Azure Subscription and ACR registry.
 - Enter a user-friendly **Connection name** to use when referring to this service connection.

-Similarly, create an Azure Resource Manager service connection in Azure DevOps pipeline to grant the access permission to your Azure Key Vault for the Notation tasks.
+Similarly, Create a service connection with the connection type of [Azure Resource Manager](https://learn.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#azure-resource-manager-service-connection).
+This will grant the access to your Azure Key Vault:

-Create an [Azure Resource Manager service connection](https://learn.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#azure-resource-manager-service-connection) and grant the access permission of Azure Key Vault to this service principle:
+- Choose **Service principal (automatic)**.
+- Next, choose **Subscription** and find your Azure subscription from the drop-down list.
+- Choose an available Resource group from the drop-down list.
+- Enter a user-friendly **Service connection name** to use when referring to this service connection.
+- Save it to finish the creation.

+Grant the access policy to your service principal.

 - Open the created Azure Resource Manager service connection and click **Manage Service Principal** to enter the Azure service principal portal.
-- The `Application (client) ID` will be used to grant the permission for the service principal
+- Copy the `Application (client) ID`.
+It will be used to grant the permission for the service principal.
-- Open the Azure Key Vault portal, and enter **Access Policies** page.
+- Open the Azure Key Vault portal and enter **Access Policies** page.
-- Create a new policy with `key sign`, `secret get` and `certificate get` permission.
+- Create a new access policy with `key sign`, `secret get` and `certificate get` permission.
-- Grant this new policy to the `Application (client) ID` accessed from the previous step.
+- Grant this new access policy to a service principle using the `Application (client) ID` paste from the previous step.
+- Save it to finish the creation.

 See [this doc](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection) for more details.

-## Edit the sample pipeline
+## Create a pipeline and use Notation task

 > [!NOTE]
 > The example assumes that the default branch is `main`.
 If it's not, please follow the [guide](https://learn.microsoft.com/azure/devops/repos/git/change-default-branch?view=azure-devops#temporary-mirroring) to update the default branch.

+Create an Azure pipeline for your git repository as follows:

 - Navigate to the project in your AOD organization.
-- Go to **Pipelines** from the left menu and then select **New pipeline**
+- Go to **Pipelines** from the left menu and then select **New pipeline**.
 - Choose your git repository.
+We use the Azure DevOps repository for demonstration convenience.
+- Configure the pipeline with a **Starter Pipeline** if you are new to Azure DevOps.
+Review and create the pipeline by clicking on **Save and run**.

-- Search the `Notation` task from the pipeline editing panel on the right side.
-Now you can use the ADO panel to add Notation tasks to your pipeline or copy from the sample workflow below.
+Edit the pipeline created in the previous step.
+Search the `Notation` task from the pipeline editing panel on the right side.
+There are two ways to use Notation tasks to sign images in your Azure pipeline: use the ADO panel to add Notation tasks to your pipeline or copy from the sample Azure Pipeline file from the option 2 below.

-There are two ways to use Notation tasks to sign images in your Azure pipeline:
+### Option 1: Using editing panel

+- Choose **Install** from the drop-down list **command to run**.
+Click **Add** to add the `notation install` task to the pipeline.
+- Similarly, search the `Notation` task from the pipeline editing panel and choose **Sign**.
-You can sign an image using its latest digest that is built and pushed to the registry by a [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml) or manually specify an artifact reference.
+- You can skip **Artifact references** since we sign an image using its latest digest that is built and pushed to the registry by a [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml).
+Instead, you can manually specify a digest using '<registry_host>/<repository>@<digest>'.
+- Fill out the plugin configuration in the form.
+We will use the default AKV plugin and the service connection that we created in the previous step.
+Copy your Key ID from your AKV into the **Key ID**.
+- Check the **Self-signed Certificate** since we use a self-signed certificate for demonstration convenience.
+Instead, you can input your certificate file path in **Certificate Bundle File Path** if you want to use a CA issued certificate.
+- Click **Add** to add the `notation sign` to the pipeline file left.

+### Option 2: Editing the pipeline file

-You need to fill out the required values according to the input references below.
+Copy the same pipeline template to your pipeline file.
+Then fill out the required values according to the references and comments below.

 <details>